tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 }
 ```

 Update the `createSubscriberCheck` function in `MainActivity.kt` to use the `RedirectManager` to request the SubscriberCheck URL from the previous step.
-This enables the mobile network operator and the **tru.ID** platform to identify the phone number associated with the mobile data session.
+This enables the mobile network operator and the **tru.ID** platform to verify the phone number is associated with the mobile data session.

 ```kotlin
     private val redirectManager by lazy { RedirectManager() }